klbowman/Climate-Data-Analysis/README.md

 ## Description

 This repository is designed to explore and analyze climate data from Hawaii using Python and SQLAlchemy.
 The **goal** is to analyze previous weather conditions to select ideal vacation dates.
 Climate data is imported into Jupyter Notebook (climate_starter.ipynb) from a SQL database using sqlite.
 A SQLAlchemy engine is created to connect to the sqlite database (hawaii.sqlite) in the Resources directory, and a Base is used to reflect the tables into classes.
-Pandas and Matplotlib are used to analyze and visualize precipitation and temperature data from the past 12 months.
+Pandas and Matplotlib are used to analyze and visualize precipitation and temperature data from the past 12.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/74067302/146426590-1af40c96-2eb9-41bf-8c24-91a2f3255091.png" alt="Bar Chart: Precipitation" width="400"/>